-Branton First School and Breamish Valley Nursery Beliefs and values around SEND
+Branton Community Primary School and Breamsh Valley's beliefs and values around SEND

-- Provision for children with SEND is the responsibility of the whole school and we expect every member of staff accepts and embraces this responsibility. - Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND and who are also supported by specialist staff. - We recognize the need to work in partnership with parents and value the contribution parents make to their child's education.
-Children also contribute their views on the provision provided - We recognize the individuality of each child and strive to help them to achieve their full potential.
+- We want all our children regardless of any additional need to enjoy school, to be enthusiastic and to work hard, in order to achieve their full potential.
+Therefore, we give our children the widest and best educational opportunities possible, by striving to provide inspirational, challenging and creative learning opportunities. - We endeavour to ensure that all pupils, regardless of their specific needs, make the best possible progress in our school. - Provision for children with SEND is the responsibility of the whole school and we expect every member of staff to embrace this responsibility. - Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND and who are also supported by specialist staff.
+We recognise the need to work in partnership with parents and value the contribution parents make to their child's education.
+Children also contribute their views on the provision provided. - We recognise the individuality of each child and strive to help them to achieve their full potential.
 Every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs. - All children have the ability to learn and progress and we work to provide an environment where all children are valued, their potential nurtured and their achievements celebrated.

-How policy was developed, who was consulted and how it was shared with stakeholders, including parents, families and that it reflects the SEND Code of Practice, 0-25 guidance)
+The following SEN policy was developed by the SENDCO and shared with relevant stakeholders such as Governors and parents and it reflects the new SEND Code of Practice 2014, 0-25 guidance.